-If Options is unable, or if there are any difficulties in buying Mr G's illiquid investment/s, it should give the holding/s a nil value for the purposes of calculating compensation.
-To be clear, this would include their being given a nil value for the purposes of ascertaining the current value of Mr G's SIPP.
-In this instance Options may ask Mr G to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding/s.
-That undertaking should allow for the effect of any tax and charges on the amount Mr G may receive from the investment/s and any eventual sums he would be able to access from the SIPP.
+If Options is unable, or if there are any difficulties in buying Mr W's illiquid investment/s, it should give the holding/s a nil value for the purposes of calculating compensation.
+In this instance Options may ask Mr W to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding/s.
+That undertaking should allow for the effect of any tax and charges on the amount Mr W may receive from the investment/s and any eventual sums he would be able to access from the SIPP.
 Options will have to meet the cost of drawing up any such undertaking.